Skip to main content

 Vital Records

-The Tennessee Department of Health's Vital Records office serves as the primary resource for obtaining birth certificates, death records, and marriage licenses for individuals born, deceased, or married in Spring Hill, Tennessee.
+The Tennessee Department of Health's Vital Records office is the primary resource for obtaining birth certificates, death records, and marriage licenses For people born, deceased, or married in Spring Hill, Tennessee.
 Residents can submit requests for these vital documents either in person at the regional office in Nashville or through the state's online portal.
 The City of Spring Hill's Finance Department also maintains local registries for certain vital events, such as marriage licenses issued within the city limits.

 Business & Licensing Records